dg-gh/welp_library/docs/welp_bits.md

 	B.say_bits();

-Prints the bits of B. Requires the macro WELP_BIT_FLAGS_INCLUDE_IOSTREAM to be defined.
+Prints the bits of B. Requires the macro WELP_BITS_INCLUDE_IOSTREAM to be defined.

 	B.capacity_in_bits();